 WANTS vs NEEDS

 In a few words, be flexible but don’t sacrifice what you really want.
 Remember that you set a budget for a reason, and while you may want to squeeze everything you possibly can into your custom home, it is good to work with a builder who will be very honest and work with you.
 Prepare a list of your ‘must-haves’ and ‘want-to-haves’.
 A true custom home builder will do everything they can to provide you everything on this list, but when it comes down to increasing your budget or nixing a few things, it is beneficial to know where your priorities lie.
 For example, many builders will offer you a plethora of choices for things like flooring, technology, and kitchen selection options, but many couples spend a lot of time entertaining so they like to budget some additional dollars for upgrades.
 Know what it is you want, know what it is you can’t live without, and then discuss these things with your builder to see how they can accommodate as close to every one as they can.
-You should remember that there are things that should be done properly, for example, concrete raising and leveling.
+You should remember that there are things that should be done properly, for example, concrete raising and leveling, as well as concrete pumping.
 You should work with the reputable contractors like PURlevel Inc (more at https://www.purlevel.com/) to expertly handle any of your needs.